metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 I've re-written three times my current project to reach a level of confidence.
 The first two versions were working perfectly, no doubt, but somehow at the end I felt something is missing, something is wrong. _I knew_ the result might work now but it's not sustainable on the long run, it's not done the React way.

 There will be many like me re-writing a project until it fits all, and there will be others who won't.
 In the latter case the cost will be immense for the company paying the bills.
-The benefactor will get something particular, not following _standards_, and if by chance the dev team is changed, perhaps the whole codebase has to be rewritten.
+The beneficiary will get something particular, not following _standards_, and if by chance the dev team is changed, perhaps the whole codebase has to be rewritten.

 React is all about rewrites and migrations, anyway.
 Currently in the direction of [away from the Facebook stack](https://duckduckgo.com/?q=migrating+code+from+flow+to+typescript&t=canonical&atb=v92-1&ia=web) &mdash; but after the (potentially highly successful) 2019 Facebook rewrite/redesign and Facebook's [wake up](https://medium.com/flow-type/what-the-flow-team-has-been-up-to-54239c62004f) &mdash; back to the Facebook stack.

 I have to mention the [Hooks controversy](https://reactjs.org/docs/hooks-intro.html#gradual-adoption-strategy).
-After five years the core of the language was changed in a way that it makes the old approach &mdash; classes with boilerplate &mdash; unrecognizable for those who learnt React the new way &mdash; with hooks and function components.
+After five years the core of the language was changed in a way that it makes the old approach &mdash; classes with boilerplate &mdash; unrecognizable for those who learned React the new way &mdash; with hooks and function components.

 Billions and billions lines of old code to be thrown out.

 ## 3. React is not stable

-It was really scary to feel again something is not right inside the core of a system.
+It was terrifying to feel again something is not right inside the core of a system.

 The last time I felt the same was long time ago during MS-DOS times and BASIC, maybe the first years of Windows.
 Since then all went smooth with PHP, WordPress, Ruby, Rails, and co.

-If there was an error message it didn't disappeared suddenly next time &mdash; like [it does now](https://github.com/metamn/inu-v2-b/issues/28) in my current project built with the official Create React App.
+If there was an error message it didn't disappear suddenly next time &mdash; like [it does now](https://github.com/metamn/inu-v2-b/issues/28) in my current project built with the official Create React App.

 An error message could be easily googled and perhaps solved.
 Now one gets [different messages for different browsers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Cant_access_lexical_declaration_before_init) making error fixing a bit surreal.